-The Pallava sculptures exhibit plain and simple, realistic anatomy, oval faces with large eyes, less ornamentation and cylindrical head gear.
-The medieval Chola sculptures shows rigid and artistic anatomy, slightly rounded face and more ornamentation with detailed patterns.
+The Pallava sculptures exhibit plain and simple, realistic anatomy, oval faces with large eyes, less ornamentation and cylindrical headgear.
+The medieval Chola sculptures show rigid and artistic anatomy, slightly rounded face, and more ornamentation with detailed patterns.
 While the Vijayanagara sculptures followed the Chola style of sculpting and gave more attention to sculptures details.

 The key Stone Sculptures displayed at the Gallery includes the sculptures of:

 DURGA, GANESA, BRAHMA, SURYA, KALI, DAKSHINAMURTI, ARDHANARAISVARA, AGNI, VAYU, CHANDIKESVARA, KSHETRAPALAAS BHIKSHATANA, SIVA, VEERABHADRAR, SARASVATI, ARDHANARISVARA, KAUMARI, PARVATI, SRIDEVI, VISHNU, DVARAPALAKAR, ORNAMENTAL NICHE TOP, DWARF, CARVED GATEWAY, PADMABHANDAM, DIKPALA, PILLAR WITH THREE PANEL, UMASAHITA, DEVOTEE, RATI AND MANMATHA, VISHNU, SRIDEVI, BHUmaDEVI, RAMA AND SITA, SEATED SAGE, VARAHI, BRAHMI, MAHESVARI, INDRANI, CHAMUDA, MODEL OF TEMPLE, SAIVITE TEMPLE MODEL, VAISHNAVITE TEMPLE MODEL and TIRUVARUR MODEL TEMPLE.